-Principals of member schools must report to the Commission within sixty (60) days of occurrence any substantive change in the school which has an impact on the school's ability to align with any of the NEASC Standards for Accreditation.
-The report of a substantive change must describe the change itself as well as detail the impact on the school's ability to align with the Standards.
+Principals of member schools must report to the Commission within sixty days of any substantive change in the school that impacts the school's ability to align with any of the NEASC Standards for Accreditation.
+The report of a substantive change must describe the change itself and detail the impact on the school's ability to align with the Standards.
 The following are potential areas where there might be substantive changes that must be reported:

-- elimination of fine arts, practical arts, and student activities - diminished upkeep and maintenance of facilities - significantly decreased funding - cuts in the level of administrative and supervisory staffing - cuts in the number of teachers and/or guidance counselors - grade level responsibilities of the principal - cuts in the number of support staff - decreases in student services - cuts in the educational media staffing - increases in student enrollment that cannot be accommodated - takeover by the state - inordinate user fees - changes in the student population that warrant program or staffing modification(s) that cannot be accommodated, e.g., the number of special needs students or vocational students or students with limited English proficiency.
+- elimination of fine arts, practical arts, and student activities - diminished upkeep and maintenance of facilities - significantly decreased funding - cuts in the level of administrative and supervisory staffing - cuts in the number of teachers and/or school counselors - grade level responsibilities of the principal - cuts in the number of faculty or staff - decreases in student services - cuts in the library/media center staffing - increases in student enrollment that cannot be accommodated - takeover by the state - inordinate user fees - changes in the student population that warrant program or staffing modification(s) that cannot be accommodated, e.g., the number of special needs students, vocational students, or students with limited English proficiency.